BhallaLab/moose-core/Docs/user/markdown/RdesigneurDocumentation.markdown

 	as a function of time.
 Here we use the function sign(x), where sign(x) == +1 for x > 0, 0 for x = 0 and -1 for x < 0.

-To summarise this, the *stimList* here means *inject a current of -10nA to the soma up to 0.1 s, then inject +10nA up to 0.2 s, then inject -10 nA till the end of the simulation*.
+To summarise this, the *stimList* here means *inject a current of 20nA to the soma between the times of 0.1 and 0.2 s*.

 The *plotList* defines what to plot.
 It has a similar set of arguments: